-A prefab A-Frame is versatile and can be cost-effective, but like any home build, it all depends on how you choose to do it and where you are.
+A modern prefab A-Frame is versatile and can be cost-effective, but like any manufactured home build, it all depends on how you choose to do it and where you are.
 Additionally, outside circumstances like a sudden influx in interest, as we're currently seeing as a result of the pandemic, may cause costs to rise dramatically in response to higher demand for contractors, builders, land, and materials.
 In many regions of North America the average price one can expect to pay per-square-foot of a build has nearly doubled, though only time will tell if such constraints will become the new norm or drop back to pre-pandemic prices.

 Not all A-Frame houses are prefab kits, but many are available, and typically, a prefab home costs about 10-20% cheaper than new construction, depending on the size of the living area and the square footage.
 The price can range from as low as a couple thousand to well over $200,000 USD for a fully-assembled kit home.

 Buying a prefab cabin kit automatically saves you the time and money that would be spent on hiring an architect plus should save on the construction crew, too.
 It's important to keep in mind a general contractor will in most cases still be needed to assembled your kit.
-Depending on your budget, skill set, and whether or not you have experienced builders to help build your home kit, building an A-Frame house kit or modular home isn’t always the cheapest option, but it can be.
+Depending on your budget, skill set, and whether or not you have experienced builders to help build your own prefabricated home kit, building an A-Frame house kit or modular home isn’t always the cheapest option, but it can be.
 There are still many expenses that come with an A-Frame house kit and the total can add up quickly, however, many modern building kits are intentionally designed to be more affordable.

 What You Need to Know Before Buying A Prefab A-Frame Kit